Klipper3d/klipper/README.md

 * The `generic-mightyboard.cfg` in the main repo should NOT be use for these printers.
-That config file is for the original Makerbot Replicator and clones and does not work with printers that have ADS1118 ADC and thermocouples.
+That config file is for the original Makerbot Replicator and clones and does not work with printers that have ADS1118 ADC and thermocouples (Rep2 and Rep2X).

 * There is no specific error for a disconnected thermocouple, however the printer will shut down if a thermocouple is not attached (this